AFFECT PHOBIA THERAPY (APT)

 Loss and grief

-Healthy coping methods
+Developing healthy coping methods

-Changing Negative Thoughts & Behaviours
+Changing Emotions, Thoughts & Behaviours

 Feelings and emotions (also known as “affects”) are the strongest motivators of human behaviour.
 They can contribute to healthy, flexible behaviour patterns — but they can also lead to unhealthy, dysfunctional behaviour patterns.